Rotorua history & Māori culture

 New Zealand Māori Arts and Crafts Institute

-The day-time experience at Te Puia includes entry to the New Zealand Māori Arts & Crafts Institute (NZMACI).
+The entry to Te Puia includes access to the New Zealand Māori Arts & Crafts Institute (NZMACI).
 Dating back to 1926, this important educational centre is where young artisans learn traditional carving, weaving and tattoo (moko) skills.
 It's much more than a tourist attraction; it's a thriving school that's keeping Māori art traditions alive.

 Discover free geothermal attractions at Kuirau Park